Lipen/discrete-math-course/typst/lec-logic.typ

 == Why Logic Puzzles?

 #Block(color: teal)[
-  *Logic puzzles* are more than entertainment --- they demonstrate formal reasoning in action.

-  Systematic application of logical rules can crack problems that seem impossible at first glance, while revealing pitfalls in informal intuition.
+  Logic puzzles put formal reasoning into action.
+Systematic application of rules solves problems that seem impossible at first --- and reveals pitfalls in informal intuition.
 ]

 #Block(color: yellow)[
   *In this section:*
-  - Formalizing puzzle constraints as propositional formulas
+  - Formalizing puzzle constraints as formulas
-  - Solving puzzles via systematic reasoning
+  - Systematic solving techniques
-  - Connecting puzzles to SAT solving
+  - Connection to SAT solvers
 ]

 == Knights and Knaves: The Setup